CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Organic Chemistry.md

 ### Tacticity

 When the monomer is not symmetric, each monomer can be oriented in different ways, which affects the overall arrangement of the polymer.
 Depending on how the methyl group is positioned on each monomer unit, you can have an **isotactic** (same side), **syndiotactic** (alternating sides), or **atactic** (random) structure.

+This variation influences the mechanical properties of the polymer.

+### Condensation Polymer

+Condensation polymers are formed from condensation reactions:
+- To form a polymer, the monomers need to have functional groups on either end
+- The monomers can have two different types of functional groups on either end and bond end to end
+- Or more than one type of monomer can link together each with a different functional group.
+These are **copolymers**